 Beaches just don't get much better: the water is warm, striped turquoise and curls into barrels, and the sand is silky and snow white, framed by massive headlands and sheer cliffs.
 The south is noticeably drier than the rest of Lombok and more sparsely populated, with limited roads and public transport.

 Southern Lombok's incredible coastline of giant bite-shaped bays is startling, its beauty immediate, undeniable and arresting.
-Yet this region has historically been the island's poorest, its sun-blasted soil parched and unproductive.
+Yet this region has historically been the island's poorest; its sun-blasted soil is parched and unproductive.
 That will all change over the coming decade as high-end development projects drastically alter this once-virgin terrain.